fitzsimonsjl/blog-rest-api/README.md

 `rspec ./spec/controllers/api/v1/posts_controller_spec.rb`

-If you get a bundle error, re-run the above commands prepended with `bundle exec`.
+If you get a bundle error, re-run the above commands prepended with `bundle exec`

 The tests should now run successfully.

 ### Making Requests

 To make CRUD requests to the Blog API, you can use Postman, Insomnia or similar.
-Both Post and Comment entities follow the same format
+Both Post and Comment entities follow the same format.

 **GET #index**